-The above bound\footnote{The analog of this bound in the unbalanced case already provides examples to crossing KS for two communities, such as with $p=(1/10,9/10)$ and $Q=(0,81;81,72)$.} corresponds to the regime where there is no bad clustering that is typical with high probability.
+The above bound corresponds to the regime where there is no bad clustering that is typical with high probability.
+The analog of this bound in the unbalanced case already provides examples to crossing KS for two communities, such as for $p=(1/10,9/10)$ and $Q=(0,81;81,72)$.
 However, the above bound is not tight in the extreme regime of $b=0$, since it reads $a>2k$ as opposed to $a>k$, and it only crosses the KS threshold at $k=5$.
 Before explaining how to obtain tight interpolations, we provide further insight on the bound of Theorem \ref{main2}.

 Defining $a_k(b)$ as the unique solution of